-China claims Taiwan as its own and says the democratic island has no right to formal ties with any country.
-It has threatened to use force to take back the island, which was founded by the defeated nationalists after the civil war.
+China claims Taiwan as its own and says it has no right to formal ties with any nation.

-Earlier this week, US Vice President Mike Pence declined to meet Solomon Islands Prime Minister Manasseh Sogavare, while Washington said it was reassessing its assistance to the South Pacific country in the wake of the decision.
+US Vice President Mike Pence has declined to meet Solomon Islands Prime Minister Manasseh Sogavare, while Washington said it is reassessing its assistance to the South Pacific country in the wake of the decision.

 US Republican Senator Marco Rubio has also sounded the alarm, saying the US should not stay silent.